marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   lets the compiler optimize callers based on the knowledge that the return value will never be null.

-.. index:: returns_twice function attribute

-.. index:: functions that return more than once
+.. index:: returns_twice function attribute, functions that return more than once

 .. gcc-attr:: returns_twice